 Pecan goes well with a very large number of woods and generally is the answer any time you think a great fruit wood would be amazing if it just brought a touch more smoky flavor to the table, or if the smoky flavor would be great with just a touch of nuttiness or sweetness.

-The fact that pecan isn’t seen as a harsh smoke also makes it a good choice with audiences who like a touch of smoky flavor but tend to have sensitive palate and can only handle so much.
+The fact that this doesn’t give off a harsh smoke also makes it a good choice with audiences who like a touch of smoky flavor but tend to have sensitive palate and can only handle so much.

 Pecan Is Amazing for Smoking Pork